What is congenital diaphragmatic hernia (CDH)

 We offer a network of supportive psychosocial services to help you through the emotional and logistical challenges you may face during this time.
 A clinical psychologist, psychiatrist, social workers and child life specialists provide psychosocial support services, including emotional support, individualized and couple's counseling, and supportive therapy for your family every step of the way.
 Our social workers can help coordinate housing options based upon your family’s needs.

-Watch the video to follow one family's journey from prenatal diagnosis of CDH through discharge home, and learn more about why it's important to seek care from an experienced CDH center.
+This video follows one family's journey from prenatal diagnosis of CDH through discharge home.
+Learn about the importance of seeking care from an experienced CDH center.

 Fetal surgery for congenital diaphragmatic hernia: Fetoscopic endoluminal tracheal occlusion